Researcher: Maxime Honinx

 How do women in the nineteenth century write about their travels as projects of self-actualisation – against the backdrop of an imperial-patriarchal culture?
 This project explores travelogues written by women in the long nineteenth century, specifically during the Victorian era.
 It considers narratives of women who crossed not only continental borders but also transgressed social norms in order to follow ambitious, highly individualist vocations.
 What does progress and merit (individual and collective) mean to them?
 What limitations do they perceive and encounter?
 What language and what forms do they find to write about?
 These are some of the central questions that shape my research.

 In October 2026, I will be heading to the Newberry Library in Chicago, IL, USA, where I will conduct research as a Visiting Scholar for two months.
 During my time at the Newberry, I will use their extensive collection of nineteenth-century maps and travel-related items to contextualise the journeys of Isabella Bird and Marianne North - probably the most well-known travel writers of my corpus - across the North American continent.
+This research stay is funded by a mobility grant from the FWO, the Flemish Research Council.

 |